 How to Make an Automatic Cat Feeder

-Long stay without human connection and interaction may make your cat develop a separation anxiety disorder and other behavior problems.
+Long periods without human connection and interaction may make your cat develop a separation anxiety disorder and other behavioral problems.

 - Advantages of DIY Automatic Cat Feeders